ducafecat/strapi-documentation-chinese/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

-# Introduction to the Content Manager
+# 引言 to the Content Manager

 The Content Manager is a core plugin of Strapi.
 It is a feature that is always activated by default and cannot be deleted.
 It is accessible both when the application is in a development and production environment.